 When Paul thought someone was in error, he told him.
 He went right up to Peter’s face and told him that he was being hypocritical in regards to how Peter was treating Gentiles.

-I know this is tricky in real life, because we do need to work out what things to just let slide.
-We do need to step back and let our husbands lead.
-We have to let go of the reins.
+I know this is tricky in real life, because we do need to work out what things to just let slide in a marriage.
 Depending on the comments, this may warrant a follow-up post on how to do that.

 But in this post, the main thing I want to stress is please, please, ladies, don’t allow false teaching to tell you that it’s okay if a man beats you, or runs at you with a kitchen knife, or hurts your children.
 Don’t allow someone else to tell you that you just need to work on being “better”, on being “more Christian”, so that you can win your husband without words.
+Wife abuse never belongs in a marriage, let alone a Christian marriage.
 Ask yourself this question instead,

 Am I enabling sin?
 Am I pointing my husband to God, or away from God?
 Am I honouring God, my husband, and my children by allowing him to treat me like this, or am I hurting us all?